ChinoUkaegbu/IntrotoIM/March30/README.md

 + **Entering values into the serial monitor:**\
 I just assumed the serial monitor could only display values but you can actually enter values as well.
 I found this really interesting so I used it to save the name of the plant and the amount of drops of water per cycle the plant needed which I eventually used in the code as well

 **Possible Improvements**

-+ More functionality aside from just sunlight and water perhaps
++ More functionality aside from just sunlight and water perhaps.

 **Photos of Circuit**